You guys, I can't tell you how exhausting San Francisco is. The weather is fantastic, the people are interesting, it's just so *tiring*.

 the microclimates and sub-microclimates, now with an associated iPhone app:

 The app provides a detailed listing of the temperature, cloud cover, wind speed and chance of precipitation for 17 different San Francisco microclimates.
 Developer Michelle Sintov came up with the idea during her daily bike commute from the Richmond to SoMa.
-"I'd hit Divisadero Street and suddenly see the sun," she told [us] with a laugh.
+"I'd hit Divisadero Street and suddenly see the sun," she told [us] with a laugh.the passionate upstart neighborhood-wannabes and the enormous diversity of opinions on what the neighborhoods are, from the sublime to the unreadable.

 - New iPhone App Shows Weather Forecasts For Every Neighborhood In San Francisco, Huffington Post